 Do you have a runny nose, itchy eyes, congestion or sneezing?
-If so, you could be suffering from allergies.
-Ashley Neils, MD, UnityPoint Health, believes 80 percent of the population suffers from some sort of seasonal allergy.
-Molds and pollens from grass, trees and weeds are common triggers.
+If so, you could be suffering from either a seasonal allergy or environmental allergy.
+Ashley Neils, MD, UnityPoint Health, explains how to identify the difference between the two and potential treatment options for allergy relief.

 Seasonal allergies strike at different times of the year, depending on which allergens trigger a reaction.

-“It depends on the person and what they are allergic to,” Dr. Neils says.
-“Some patients outgrow their allergies, and some develop allergies as they grow older.”
+“It depends on the person and what he/she is allergic to,” Dr. Neils says.
+“Some people outgrow their allergies, and some develop allergies as they grow older.”

 Dr. Neils says many people who suffer in the spring are feeling the effects of pollen.
 Pollen is the fine powder transferred from plant to plant by wind, insects, birds or others animals.
 In the case of a mild winter, plants can begin to pollinate earlier, causing the early onset of symptoms for allergy sufferers.

 “Seasonal allergies symptoms include runny nose, itchy eyes, congestion and sneezing.
 Other symptoms include sore throat from post-nasal drip, the sensation of one’s ears popping and even fatigue during the day,” Dr. Neils says.

 When the weather begins to change from winter to spring, there are all sorts of different pollens floating around, causing different reactions.
 Those who are allergic to tree pollen typically suffer the worst in the spring, whereas those who are irritated by grass pollen might feel worse in later spring and summer.

 “A good resource is weather.com, where you can type in your zip code and find out if tree, grass or weed allergens are high.
 If you have severe allergies or asthma, this would be a good site for you to look at and consider staying indoors or using a mask, let’s say, if you wanted to mow the lawn,” Dr. Neils says.